 - A classical curriculum is designed to help children develop good moral character.

-Cons of a Classical Education Method
+Cons of a Classical Homeschooling Method of Education

 - Children may develop a disdain for learning if they are pushed too far beyond their abilities.